rhythmkit/rhythmkit.github.io/README.md

 ### Cantuse

-Don't use `<hr>` use `box-shadow`.
+1. Don't use `<hr>` use `box-shadow`.
 Horizontal rules add at least a pixel of height to the page, thus throwing off the vertical rhythm.
 However, you can use it if you balance it's top and bottom margin.

+2. I have to use the system monospaced font.
+I can't seem to change it.